-- 10.1.1 In the interests of healthy rostering practices, the parties agree that the allocation of on call time should be spread as evenly as practicable amongst those required to participate in an on-call roster. - 10.1.2 Where an employee is instructed to be on call during normal off duty hours, an on call allowance \$5.00 per hour except on Sat, Sun public holidays when it will be \$7.00. - 10.1.3 The on-call allowance is payable for all hours the employee is rostered on call including time covering an actual call out. - 10.1.4 An employee who is required to be on call shall have access to an appropriate locater or a cell phone. - 10.1.5 Being on call does not preclude an employee from being rostered on for normal duties for the shift following the on call period at ordinary rates.
-Circumstances surrounding actual call outs will be taken into account and additional time off will be allowed on a time for time basis or by mutual agreement, until a reasonable break has been achieved. - 10.1.6 Where a rostered day off follows an On Call shift circumstances surrounding actual call outs will be taken into account and additional time off will be allowed on a time for time basis or by mutual agreement, to compensate for the impact on the rostered day off.
+10.1.1 In the interests of healthy rostering practices, the parties agree that the allocation of on call time should be spread as evenly as practicable amongst those required to participate in an on-call roster.

+- 10.1.2 Where an employee is instructed to be on call during normal off duty hours, an on call allowance \$10.30 (1 July 2024) and \$10.61 (from the 1 July 2025) per hour except on Sat, Sun public holidays when it will be \$14.42 (from the 1 July 2024) and \$14.85 (from the 1 July 2025). - 10.1.3 An Employee rostered to be on call shall receive a telephone allowance of \$10 per call.
+This allowance will not apply where the employee is required to attend work. - 10.1.3 The on-call allowance is payable for all hours the employee is rostered on call including time covering an actual call out. - 10.1.4 An employee who is required to be on call shall have access to an appropriate locater or a cell phone. - 10.1.5 North Community on call

+Should a call out requiring attending a patient in their home occur between the times of 12am and 5am, the employee is not required to return to work until 5 hours after the commencement of a rostered AM duty on that same day.

+The employee would usually be expected to return to work earlier should the end of their call out time have allowed for a 9 hour break from duty.

+There is no obligation to work the rostered AM duty should the employee feel unsafe due to fatigue.
+However, this will be determined after conversation with the Team Leader/Clinical Services Director and permission will not be unreasonably withheld.

+The employee shall be paid for up to the full rostered duty with no requirement to work later than the rostered finish time.
+All attempts will be made to replace the rostered staff member but there is no guarantee this will be possible and work schedules may require to be adjusted accordingly.

+10.1.6 Where a rostered day off follows an On Call shift circumstances surrounding actual call outs will be taken into account and additional time off will be allowed on a time for time basis or by mutual agreement, to compensate for the impact on the rostered day off.